bidishasharma/speech-to-singing.github.io/index.md

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/bidishasharma/speech-to-singing.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown
+Speech and singing are different in many ways.
+In this work, we propose a novel method to align phonetically identical spoken lyric with a singing vocal in a speech-singing parallel corpus, that is needed in  speech-to-singing conversion.
+We attempt to align speech to singing vocal using a combination of model-based forced alignment and feature-based dynamic time warping (DTW).
+We first obtain the word boundaries of speech and singing vocals with forced alignment using speech and singing adapted acoustic models, respectively.
+We consider that speech acoustic models are more accurate than singing acoustic models, therefore, boundaries of spoken words are more accurate than sung words.
+By searching in the neighborhood of the sung word boundaries in the singing vocal, we hope to improve the alignment between spoken words and sung words.
+Considering the word boundaries as landmark, we perform speech-to-singing alignment at frame-level using DTW.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for